 Other features include:

-- New smart remote control – OneRemote with built-in microphone for voice control.
-The remote will automatically detects and controls all connected devices and content with no manual programming required.
+- New smart remote control – OneRemote with a built-in microphone for voice control.
+The remote automatically detects and controls all connected devices and content with no manual programming required.
 However, compatible devices are required to use this feature.